Lucas-pugliese-barros/kafka-demo/README.md

 - **Producer**: Accept JSON messages via an API endpoint and publishes them to a Kafka topic called `topic-messages`.
 - **Consumer**: An application that read data from the `topic-messages` topic.

+OBS: The idea of that project is also doesn't use Zookeeper since in the future versions of Kafka it will replaced for the KRaft
 ---

 ## Prerequisites